ucsb-collaboratory/twitter/monitoring_events_twarc.md

     Enter the name of your search txt: desantis_search.txt Enter the name of your output txt: desantis_fs.txt

-Now that we have our merged dataset, we can rehydrate

 <a name="rehydrate"/>

 ## Rehydrate

+Now that we have our merged dataset, we can rehydrate the dataset.

     twarc hydrate desantis_fs.txt > desantis_fs.jsonl